sweetrdf/in-memory-store-sqlite/doc/SPARQL-support.md

 DELETE FROM <http://example.com/archive>
 ```

-DELETE can (like INSERT) be combined with a CONSTRUCT query (the CONSTRUCT keyword was made optional with the Jan 7th, 2008 revision):
+DELETE can be combined with a WHERE query, like:

 ```sql
 DELETE FROM <http://example.com/inferred> {